 Priscilla Castillo-Woyak is a case manager with over ten years of experience helping those in need of guidance and assistance make their voices heard and their needs met.
-Her compassionate, patient-centered care ethic and comprehensive background in everything from needs evaluation and identification to strategy implementation and outcome analysis make her a wonderful addition to the team and a true help to our patients.
+Her compassionate, patient-centered care ethic and comprehensive background in everything from needs evaluation and identification to strategy implementation and outcome analysis make her a wonderful addition to the team and a true help to our clients.

 Before joining the Brain Injury Services team, Priscilla worked to help those struggling to secure housing do so with Alexandria-area nonprofits.
 In those positions, she built up the skills that serve her well today: customer service, project management, operations management, training and coaching experience, and much more.

 Priscilla is fluent in both English and Spanish and holds a Master of Human Services degree from Philadelphia’s Lincoln University.

 Robert Cerminaro is a Vocational Specialist in the Vocational Program at Brain Injury Services.
 He received a Bachelors Of Science degree in Individual & Family Studies from Penn State University.
 Bob is originally from Scranton, Pennsylvania, and currently resides in Belmont Bay, Virginia.
 In his leisure time, he enjoys watching football, listening to classic rock music, and walking his English bulldog Miles.

 Cynthia Cross is a Pediatric Case Manager.
 She received a Bachelor’s degree in Elementary Education from Southern Illinois University Edwardsville.
 Cynthia has been employed by Brain Injury Services since April 2020.